Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 ```

 ### Example Output
-When you set a reminder, you'll see a progress display in your terminal:
+When you set a reminder, you'll see a progress bar:
 ```
 ──────────────────────────────────────────────────────
 🕰️  Reminder set at 10:30:15 AM for 15m 00s from now